Uralkali agrees potash supply deal with Malaysia's FELDA

 Neither Uralkali or FELDA said what price would be paid for the potash being supplied under the agreement.

-Shares of Canpotex partners Potash Corp of Saskatchewan, Mosaic Co and Agrium Inc were down less than 1 percent in early trading.
-Uralkali shares in Moscow were down 0.7 percent at 166.55 roubles.

-Malaysia and Indonesia supply about 90 percent of the world's palm oil.
+Malaysia and Indonesia supply aboout 90 percent of the world's palm oil.
 FELDA is a major shareholder of Felda Global Ventures Holdings Bhd (FGV) (FGVH.KL), the world's third-largest palm plantation operator.

-Other Malaysian palm oil planters include Sime Darby (SIME.KL), IOI Corp (IOIB.KL), IJM Plantations (IJMP.KL) and Kuala Lumpur Kepong (KLKK.KL).
+Other Malaysian palm oil planters include Sime Darby (SIME.KL), IOI Corporation (IOIB.KL), IJM Plantations (IJMP.KL) and Kuala Lumpur Kepong (KLKK.KL).

 Major palm oil firms operating in Indonesia include PT Sinar Mas Agro Resources and Technology (SMAR.JK) and Singapore-based Wilmar International Ltd (WLIL.SI).

-(Additional reporting by Niluksi Koswanage in Kuala Lumpur, Ron Bousso in London and Rod Nickel in Toronto; Editing by Mark Potter and David Holmes)
+(Additional reporting by Niluksi Koswanage in Kuala Lumpur and Ron Bousso in London; Editing by Megan Davies and Mark Potter)